knative/docs/code-samples/eventing/bookstore-sample-app/slack-sink/README.md

 ```
 ### Step 2: Create the Broker

+This broker is created solely for testing purposes and is intended for temporary use during this part of the tutorial only.

-Initialize a default broker within your Kubernetes cluster using the Knative CLI:
+**Method 1**: Initialize a broker within your Kubernetes cluster using the Knative CLI:

 ```bash
 $ kn broker create book-review-broker